smileysocks11/Track-App/README.txt

 Once all throwers have made all 3 throws, sort the throwers by furthest distance thrown and output to the screen and to a file.

-Drive the program with text menus: (Ideas)
+Drive the program with text menus: (Example ideas)

 1. Enter athletes